Carlos Ramirez-Rosa: Police reform and No Cop Academy campaign

-In 2016, Ramirez-Rosa worked with the Chicago Alliance Against Racist and Political Repression to introduce the Chicago Police Accountability Council ordinance.
-The ordinance would enact civilian oversight of the Chicago Police Department via an all-elected civilian body.
+In 2016, Ramirez-Rosa worked with the Chicago Alliance Against Racist and Political Repression to introduce the Chicago Police Accountability Council (CPA) ordinance.
+The ordinance sought to enact civilian oversight of the Chicago Police Department via an all-elected civilian body.
 Ramirez-Rosa said the ordinance "could be a model for true police accountability reform across the country."
+In 2021, Ramirez-Rosa led efforts to join the CPAC ordinance with a rival civilian oversight ordinance.
+The new ordinance – Empowering Communities for Public Safety – passed the Chicago City Council on July 21, 2021; Ramirez-Rosa was a chief sponsor.
+The passage of the ordinance led to the historic election of 66 civilians in the 2023 Chicago municipal election to serve as police district councilors.

 In December 2017, Ramirez-Rosa was the sole member of the Chicago City Council to support the No Cop Academy campaign, a grassroots abolitionist effort to stop the city from spending $95 million on a new police academy building and instead spend that money on education, after school programs, job training, and social services.
 Ramirez-Rosa would explain his support of the No Cop Academy campaign as follows: "police violence has cost Chicagoans $662 million in settlements since 2004, and CPD is funded to a tune of $4 million per day, $1.5 billion per year.
 Our nation has witnessed the magnitude of police crimes in the City of Chicago with the murders of Rekia Boyd and Laquan McDonald.
 The Chicago Police Department is not lacking in resources, it is lacking in accountability and oversight.
 The $95 million that the City is projected to spend on this new cop academy should be invested in jobs, education, youth programs, and mental health services, not a new shooting range and swimming pool for police.”

 In May 2018, after successfully delaying a vote on the new police academy, Ramirez-Rosa was expelled from the Chicago City Council's Latino Caucus.
 Ramirez-Rosa was later readmitted to the Latino Caucus after public outcry.

 In 2020, in the wake of George Floyd protests, Ramirez-Rosa helped dozens of Black Lives Matter protesters recover their bikes which had been confiscated by the Chicago Police.